Ali al-Sajjad

 Ali ibn al-Husayn al-Sajjad (عَلِيٌّ بْنُ ٱلْحُسَيْنِ ٱلسَّجَّادُ, c.
-658 – 712), also known as Zayn al-Abidin (زَيْنُ ٱلْعَابِدِينَ) was the great-grandson of the Islamic prophet Muhammad, and the fourth Imam in Shia Islam, succeeding his father, Husayn ibn Ali, his uncle, Hasan ibn Ali, and his grandfather, Ali ibn Abi Talib.

-Ali al-Sajjad was born around 658.
-He survived the Battle of Karbala in 680, in which Husayn and his small caravan were massacred en route to Kufa by the forces of the Umayyad caliph Yazid I. After the battle, al-Sajjad and other survivors were treated poorly and taken to the Umayyad capital Damascus.
-Al-Sajjad was eventually allowed to return to his hometown of Medina, where he led a secluded life, without participating in the numerous pro-Alid uprisings against the Umayyads during the civil war of the Second Fitna.
-Instead, he devoted his life to worship and learning, and was highly esteemed, even among proto-Sunnis, as a leading authority on Islamic tradition (hadith) and law (fiqh).
-He was also known for his piety and virtuous character.
-Being politically quiescent, al-Sajjad had few followers until late in his life, for many Shia Muslims were initially drawn to the anti-Umayyad movement of Mukhtar al-Thaqafi.
+658), also known as Zayn al-Abidin (زَيْنُ ٱلْعَابِدِينَ) was the great-grandson of the Islamic prophet Muhammad and the fourth of the Twelve Imams, succeeding his father Husayn, his uncle Hasan, and his grandfather Ali.
+Born around 658 in Medina, al-Sajjad survived the Battle of Karbala in 680, in which Husayn and his small caravan were brutally massacred by the forces of the Umayyad caliph Yazid.
+After the battle, al-Sajjad and other survivors were treated poorly and taken to the Umayyad capital Damascus.
+Al-Sajjad was eventually allowed to return to his hometown of Medina, where he led a secluded life, without participating in the numerous pro-Alid uprisings against the Umayyads during the Second Fitna.
+Instead, he fully devoted his life to worship and learning, and was highly esteemed, even among proto-Sunnis, as a leading authority on hadith and Fiqh.
+He was known for his piety and virtuous character.

-Ali al-Sajjad died around 712, either from natural causes or having been poisoned by the Umayyads.
-After his death, the mainstream Shia followed his eldest son, the equally quiescent Muhammad al-Baqir.
-Some others followed Muhammad's much younger half-brother, Zayd ibn Ali, whose rebellion was crushed by the Umayyads in 740, marking the birth of Zaydism.
-Some supplications attributed to al-Sajjad are collected in al-Sahifa al-Sajjadiyya (lit. 'the scripture of al-Sajjad'), which is highly regarded by the Shia.
-Ali al-Sajjad is seen by the Shia community as an example of patience and perseverance when numerical odds are against one.
+Being politically quiescent, al-Sajjad had few followers until late in his life, as many Shia Muslims of his time were drawn to the anti-Umayyad movement of Mukhtar al-Thaqafi.
+Ali al-Sajjad died around 712 in Medina, either from natural causes or having been poisoned by the Umayyads.
+He was succeeded by his eldest son, the equally politically quiescent Muhammad al-Baqir.
+Some others followed al-Baqir's much younger half-brother, Zayd, whose rebellion was crushed by the Umayyads in 740, marking the birth of Zaydism.
+Supplications attributed to al-Sajjad are collected in Al-Sahifa al-Sajjadiyya, which is highly regarded in Shia Islam.
+Ali al-Sajjad is seen by Shia Muslims as an example of patience and perseverance when numerical odds are against one.
+He is buried in the Baqi Cemetery in Medina.
+The shrine that stood over his grave was demolished, along with the cemetery itself, by Wahhabis in 1806 and again in 1925.